singleslit/singleslit/README.md

 I love innvation and new ideas!
 My aim since childhood was never really to work at google or apple etc. It was to be a part of something new, something that took the planet earth to a different league.
-Leaving a ever-chagning legacy to the upcoming genaration, opening new doors of creativity with the ultimate long term of unleashing power and intelligence which makes it unable to make life extinct.
+Leaving a ever-chagning legacy to the upcoming genaration, opening new doors of creativity with the ultimate long term of unleashing power and intelligence which makes time unable to make life extinct.

 And then, I discovered coding as a tool to innovate.